Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 Your spellbook appearance changes into a cutting-edge gadget, replacing traditional pages with a sleek, illuminated interface of shifting glyphs and symbols.
 The future is now old man.

-### Level 3: Mastery the Cordite
+### Level 3: Mastery of the Cordite

 To master technomancy, you learn to balance magic and Cordite—a substance that rejects the Weave yet fuels Albion's firearms.
-This duality defines your craft.
+Just because you're out of spells, does not mean you're out of shells.

-***Short-Arms proficiency.*** You gain proficiency with Short-Arms, and you can use it as a spellcasting focus for your Wizard spells.
+You gain proficiency with Short-Arms.
+When you reach level 10 in this class, you gain proficiency with Long-Arms.

 ### Level 3: Deploy Drone